A Career That Loves You Back

 Animal Care Duty

-Vet Tech Institute maintains an on-site kennel housing dogs, cats, and rodents.
+Vet Tech Institute of Houston maintains an on-site kennel housing dogs, cats, and rodents.
 An important part of the education provided by the Veterinary Technology program is learning the duties and responsibilities of animal care and sanitation.
 Therefore, kennel duty is a vital part of that learning experience, and all veterinary technology students are assigned mandatory kennel duty.
 Kennel duties are performed before and after classes and on weekends.
 The number of weeks each student is assigned kennel duty depends on the number of in-house veterinary technology students.

 Credit Transfer from Another School